iwansyahp/jublia_email_auto_send/README.md

 * Python 3, you can find installation instructions at [this link](https://realpython.com/installing-python/) or via official Python documentation.
 Tested at Python 3.7.3
 * Virtualenv, a tool for Python isolated virtualenv environment creation, installation installation can be found at [this link](https://virtualenv.pypa.io/en/latest/installation/)
-* Cookiecutter, a tool for easier project creation whith ready to use template.
-* [Optional] Docker and Docker compose, some tools for developing project in a container based.
-Dockerfile and docker-compose.yml available at this project can be used for starter point, not really ready to use for production.
+* RabbitMQ, installation instructions can be found at [this link](https://www.rabbitmq.com/download.html) and choose the system environment.
+Default RabbitMQ credentials are used in this project (username and password: `guest` at `localhost`)

 ### Optional Tools

 #### Swagger UI (Recommended)
-You can test API with Swagger UI by visiting [http://localhost:5000/swagger-ui](http://localhost:5000/swagger-ui).
+You can test API with Swagger UI to simplify your API testing.

-#### RabbitMQ
+#### RabbitMQ Plugins
 Run this command to enable RabbitMQ plugin, `sudo` may be needed when executing this command
 ```
 rabbitmq-plugins enable rabbitmq_management